rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

     Arise, O God, judge the earth: for thou shalt inherit all nations.

-As Christians we ought to believe these spirits exist -- including Zeus, Thor, and Quetzalcoatl -- but we should see them for what they really are.
+As Christians we ought to believe these spirits exist(ed) -- including Zeus, Thor, and Quetzalcoatl -- but we should see them for what they really are.

 !!! quote "Exodus 20:5"
     Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God

-In this context, you'll find most all ancient pagan mythologies contain a deceitful inversion of Christianity, where mankind is reduced to the playthings of the gods, and the pantheon of pagan gods were the heros who overthrew the prior divine order, typically a tyrannical order.
+In this context, you'll find most all ancient pagan mythologies contain a deceitful inversion of Christianity, where mankind is reduced to the playthings of the gods, and the pagan gods were usually the "heroes" who overthrew the prior divine order, typically a tyrannical order.
 Compare this to Christianity, where God is the Lord of Spirits, and man is created in the image and likeness of God, meant to judge the angels (the created spirits).